YehuditGrinwald/Gallery/README.md

 # Gallery
-Gallery images using react, tailwindcss and airtable
+Images galery using react, tailwindcss and airtable